Brendan Fevola: Media career

+In 2023, Fevola competed as The Captain on the fifth season of The Masked Singer Australia.
+He was unmasked on the ninth episode, after his first performance.

 Personal life

 Fevola married Alex Cheatham on 7 October 2005 at St John's Church in Toorak.
-Fevola has two daughters, Leni and Lulu, and is also step-father to Mia (Cheatham's child from a previous relationship).
+Fevola has two daughters, Leni and Lulu, and is also stepfather to Mia (Cheatham's child from a previous relationship).
 In May 2018, Fevola announced on Fox FM's Fifi, Fev & Byron that wife Alex was pregnant with their third child.

-On 12 December 2006 it was announced that they were separated after 14 months of marriage, amid allegations of Fevola's infidelity with an Australian model Lara Bingle.
+On 12 December 2006, it was announced that they were separated after 14 months of marriage, amid allegations of Fevola's infidelity with an Australian model Lara Bingle.
 Cheatham stated in a Woman's Day interview that Fevola had become "disconnected" from her following the birth of Leni.
 Bingle later confessed to the five-week affair, claiming that being from Sydney, she did not know that Fevola was married until she heard his baby in the background during a phone conversation.

 Fevola and Cheatham divorced in 2014; however, in 2016 it was announced that they were again engaged.

 Fevola opened a restaurant, Fellini, in 2007 on Toorak Road, South Yarra.
 He sold the restaurant in 2010.

 Fevola has been noted as studying criminology via correspondence at Griffith University and says that becoming a police officer is a possible career after football.

 Fevola has been diagnosed with depression, and he underwent 51 days of extensive rehabilitation in 2011; both his agent and manager have associated many of Fevola's antics with his depression.